-This section contains style guidelines for the presentation and layout of the MPhil thesis and essays.
+This section contains style guidelines for the presentation and layout of the MPhil dissertation and essays.

-In addition, the following declaration must be written at the start of the thesis (in accordance with the General Regulations for the MPhil Degree [one-year course]): ‘I declare that this thesis is substantially my own work.
+In addition, the following declaration must be written at the start of the dissertation (in accordance with the General Regulations for the MPhil Degree [one-year course]): ‘I declare that this dissertation is substantially my own work.
 Where reference is made to the works of others the extent to which that work has been used is indicated and duly acknowledged in the text and bibliography’.

 Footnotes can appear either at the end of the work or at the bottom of each page, and should preferably be few in number and short in length.